prosthetichead/AshTechEngine/README.md

 }
 ```

-For the ScreenManager to have something to display a Screen Class must be created and loaded into the screenManager Object
+For the ScreenManager to have something to display a Screen class must be created in your game project and loaded into the screenManager Object
-This is an Example of a Screen Class which would be added into the screenManager in the Game Initialize function.
+This is an Example of a Screen class which would be added into the ScreenManager in the games main initialize function.
-Everything needed for setup of a screen can be found in the parent ScreenManager.
+Everything needed can be found in the parent ScreenManager.
 ```C#
 using System;
 using AshTechEngine;